Introduction

 .NSAIDS (Flunixin meglumine)

 .
-Ethnoveterinary remedies like soda ash washing, applying honey and finger millet flour for 3 days.
+Ethnoveterinary remedies like soda ash washing and applying honey and finger millet flour for 3 days.

 .
 Porcine type 1 interferon